Types of communication

-They may even take notes about key information, in order to have a chance to review it later.
+They may even take notes about key information to review them later.

-A talent acquisition specialist is working from home, and he has a technical problem with his computer.
+A freelancer working from home realizes that he has a technical problem with his Internet connection.

 Active listeners who are listening to something critically will engage in critical thinking and then make judgments based on what they hear, read, or see.

-A senior front-end developer is critically listening to a junior front-end developer’s question in order to understand her problem and answer her accordingly.
+A senior front-end developer is critically listening to a junior front-end developer’s question in order to understand their problem and answer them accordingly.